Early Christianity: Asia Minor

 The tradition of John the Apostle was strong in Anatolia (the near-east, part of modern Turkey, the western part was called the Roman province of Asia).
+Most critical commentaries agree the gospel of John was likely composed in Ephesus.
 The authorship of the Johannine works traditionally and plausibly occurred in Ephesus, c.
 90–110, although some scholars argue for an origin in Syria.
 This includes the Book of Revelation, although modern Bible scholars believe that it to be authored by a different John, John of Patmos (a Greek island about 30 miles off the Anatolian coast), that mentions Seven churches of Asia.
 According to the New Testament, the Apostle Paul was from Tarsus (in south-central Anatolia) and his missionary journeys were primarily in Anatolia.
 The First Epistle of Peter is addressed to Anatolian regions.
 On the southeast shore of the Black Sea, Pontus was a Greek colony mentioned three times in the New Testament.
 Inhabitants of Pontus were some of the first converts to Christianity.
 Pliny, governor in 110, in his letters, addressed Christians in Pontus.
 Of the extant letters of Ignatius of Antioch considered authentic, five of seven are to Anatolian cities, the sixth is to Polycarp.
 Smyrna was home to Polycarp, the bishop who reportedly knew the Apostle John personally, and probably also to his student Irenaeus.
 Papias of Hierapolis is also believed to have been a student of John the Apostle.
 In the 2nd century, Anatolia was home to Quartodecimanism, Montanism, Marcion of Sinope, and Melito of Sardis who recorded an early Christian Biblical canon.
 After the Crisis of the Third Century, Nicomedia became the capital of the Eastern Roman Empire in 286.
 The Synod of Ancyra was held in 314.
 In 325 the emperor Constantine convoked the first Christian ecumenical council in Nicaea and in 330 moved the capital of the reunified empire to Byzantium (also an early Christian center and just across the Bosphorus from Anatolia, later called Constantinople), referred to as the Byzantine Empire, which lasted till 1453.
 The First seven Ecumenical Councils were held either in Western Anatolia or across the Bosphorus in Constantinople.